Skip to Main Content

 Planning a Visit

 LEMONICA is located at 1817 N Young Circle, Hollywood, FL 33020, within easy reach of the Arts Park and the surrounding walkable restaurant cluster.
 Given the neighbourhood's character, the venue is accessible on foot from the surrounding residential area, and the Young Circle location has parking infrastructure typical of the corridor.
-As specific booking details, current hours, and pricing are not publicly confirmed through EP Club's verified data at this time, the most direct approach is to check for current information through local platforms before visiting.
+The restaurant is recommended for reservations and is priced around $40 per person.
 The Young Circle area rewards an exploratory evening, with enough density of dining options to make LEMONICA a starting point for a longer neighbourhood circuit.
-For a fuller picture of where it sits among Hollywood's restaurant options, our full Hollywood restaurants guide maps the scene across neighbourhoods and cuisine types.

 In Context: Similar Options